 We had two lambda functions which were triggered during the pre-signup and post-confirmation stages.
-When those triggers started exhibiting erratic behaviour we discovered that there is constraint imposed by AWS Cognito on the trigger lambda functions: “Amazon Cognito invokes Lambda functions synchronously.
+When those triggers started exhibiting erratic behaviour AWS Cognito imposes the following constraint on the trigger lambda functions: “Amazon Cognito invokes Lambda functions synchronously.
 When called, your Lambda function must respond within 5 seconds.
 If it does not, Amazon Cognito retries the call.
 After 3 unsuccessful attempts, the function times out.
 This 5-second timeout value cannot be changed”

 Now imagine a situation where you have your lambda function deployed inside a VPC.
 You are bound to timeout for significant percentage of requests because of the added delay in cold-start due to provisioning of ENI.
 You have to be very lucky for your lambda to respond within 5 seconds after a cold-start.